atomisthq/docs/docs/concepts.md

 Recognizing each crucial event lets Atomist orchestrate a delivery flow across multiple projects and systems; implement workflow that CI can't model; replace manual pieces of your development process; and send in-context, actionable notifications to the right people.

 ## Event graph

-!!! note "From Jess"
-    I think there is a concept missing here, which is the model it's Atomist's knowledge of the content of events.
-What do you think? should this one be explicit or implicit? and what is it called?

 Atomist remembers key contextual information about the events it sees, and bases future responses on this.